-10 Ten key physical performance characteristics were identified within the studies, the most

-11 frequent physical performance assessments included jump (n = 11, 17.5%), strength (n = 10,

-12 15.9%) and aerobic ability (n = 10, 15.9%).
+Ten key physical performance characteristics were identified within the studies, the most frequent physical performance assessments included jump (n = 11, 17.5%), strength (n = 10, 15.9%) and aerobic ability (n = 10, 15.9%).

-15 3.3 Injury incidence
+Injury incidence

-- 76 studies were included within the review, descriptive information of included studies can be - seen in Table 3.
+A total of 76 studies were included within the review; descriptive information of included studies can be seen in Table 3.